 Where can Australians travel right now?

 After a lengthy lockdown, Australians are keen to explore their own backyard again this summer.
-Due to the COVID-19 outbreaks in Sydney and Melbourne, Western Australia, Queensland, the Northern Territory, South Australia and Tasmania have temporarily imposed travel bans on either regions of or the whole state of New South Wales, the ACT and Victoria.
+Due to the COVID-19 outbreaks in Sydney and Melbourne, Western Australia, Queensland, the Northern Territory, South Australia and Tasmania have temporarily imposed travel bans or restrictions on regions of New South Wales, the ACT and Victoria.
 If you’re from one of the currently COVID safe states, you may be allowed to travel interstate without quarantine requirements, however you should always check the state or territory info before making any interstate travel plans!

 Honestly, your best bet for travel within Australia right now is to stick to your home state, but that doesn’t mean you can’t start dreaming of crossing those domestic borders very soon.
 If you’re looking for a little local inspo, check out our guide to the most beautiful places in Australia.